luisdlpr/DungeonSlayer/PROJECTSPEC.md

 ## 2. Overview

 For many years, Penguin Pty Ltd (a small software business run by Atilla Brungs) has dominated the native application gaming market with hit games.
 However in recent years, advancements in web technologies mean that the new generation of consumers don't want to download and run a native application, but instead want to play games online.
-To adapt to the ever-changing market, Penguin Pty Ltd has decided to take users back to the 1980s and develop a new game called *Dungeon Mania*, but with a modern twist - designed as a web application.
+To adapt to the ever-changing market, Penguin Pty Ltd has decided to take users back to the 1980s and develop a new game called *Dungeon -----*, but with a modern twist - designed as a web application.

 Penguin Pty Ltd has sub-contracted two software firms:

 * BlueBottle Pty Ltd to develop a web-based frontend to the game
-* YourTeam Pty Ltd (a team of talented misfits completing COMP2511 in 22T2), who will build the backend Java application.
+* YourTeam Pty Ltd (a team of talented misfits completing --------- in 22T2), who will build the backend Java application.

 Furthermore, there is a rival company called Spheniscidae Pty Ltd which has already produced a solution which you can refer to as a possible sample solution.